-We all know about the importance of 12 Jyotirling (12 ज्योतिर्लिंग) in Hinduism.
-But do you know where all these 12 Jyotirlinga are situated (12 ज्योतिर्लिंग कहां कहां है)?
-Everyone wants to visit all these 12 Jyotirling once in their life.
-According to Hindu epics, anyone, who has visited 12 Jyotirlinga, all his sorrows and pains go away forever and he/she attains salvation after death.
+We all know how important 12 Jyotirling (12 ज्योतिर्लिंग) for Hinduism.
+Not everyone knows about the locations of 12 Jyotirlinga (12 ज्योतिर्लिंग कहां कहां है).
+But everyone wants to visit all these 12 Jyotirling once in their life.
+According to Mythologies, who will visit all these 12 Jyotirlinga, will be free from all his/her sorrows/pains and will attain salvation after death.

 It is also true that not everyone is able to visit these Jyotirlingas in their life.
 But do you know how these Jyotirlingas originated?
 Let us tell you.
 According to the stories related to all jyotirlinga, the places where Lord Shiva had appeared to his devotees, at the same places Jyotirlinga originated.
 Let’s know what are the 12 Jyotirling names and where are they established.

 Somnath Jyotirling is considered as the first one, among all Jyotirlinga in India, which is located in Gujrat.
 The Somnath temple is a symbol of Hinduism history, that is why this temple is among the most important pilgrimage sites in India.

 Somnath Temple opens at 6 am and closed at 9 pm.
 Morning aarti is performed at 7 am in the morning.
 Also, a light and sound show runs here in the evening between 8 pm 9 pm.
 You can buy tickets for this show after the evening aarti.
 Let us tell you, there is no procedure for advance booking for this show.
 You cannot take your bag, keys, camera, or phone with you during the show.